BrentHickman/language-suggester/README.md

 * Launch Browser of choice
 * Type 'https://brenthickman.github.io/language-suggester/' into the address bar
 * Press enter
-* Enjoy
+* Read and answer the survey questions
+* Click 'submit' to see results
+* Click 'reset' to take the survey again.

 ## Known Bugs

 * Form does not clear when resubmitting.
+Use reset button for now when filling out the survey for a second (or third, fourth, ect...) time.

 ## License